dnsimple/chef-pdns/README.md

 #### Virtual Hosting

 PowerDNS supports virtual hosting: running many instances of PowerDNS on different ports on the same machine.
-This is done by a few clever hacks on the init scripts that allow to specify different config files for each instance.
 This cookbook leverages this functionality in both recursor and authoritative.

-[PowerDNS recommends a specific naming schema](https://doc.powerdns.com/md/authoritative/running/) authoritative for virtual hosting.
-Specifically it does not allow hyphens (-) on the init scripts beyond the first which is provided by the init script (`/etc/init.d/pdns-`).

-We have adopted the convention of using underscores (_) in the name attributes of underscores in order to comply with this requirement.
+For recursor virtual hosts, the socket directory is strictly enforced to support the default systemd service unit.

 ## Contributing

-There is an specific file for contributing guidelines on this cokbook: CONTRIBUTING.md
+There is an specific file for contributing guidelines on this cookbook: CONTRIBUTING.md

 ## Testing

-There is an specific file for testing guidelines on this cokbook: TESTING.md
+There is an specific file for testing guidelines on this cookbook: TESTING.md

 ## License